DamienIrving/teaching/amos-icshmo/conda.md

 ```
 If we list all the libraries in this new envrionment,
 we can see that jupyter, iris, cmocean, gitpython
-and all the required dependencies have been installed:
+and all their required dependencies have been installed:

 ```
 $ conda list